 Late May to early June - BTK Application

 You can apply a product that contains BTK (Bacillus Thuringiensis “kurstaki”) to foliage at the early stage of caterpillar development when caterpillars just begin feeding.
 This is usually around mid-May.
 The pesticide must be ingested by the caterpillar to be effective.
-Residents should have their trees sprayed with BTK by a qualified pesticide applicator if choosing this method.

 For small trees and shrubs that you can reach, products like Safer® Brand Caterpillar Killer can be purchased at local garden supply stores.